5. Gateway & Transports

 return {"results": ["event1", "event2"]}And a client sends: POST /api/v1/splunk/query {"spl": "index=main"}

-Here is every step that executes, with the actual code:
+Here is every step that executes:

 Step 1: @runnable stores metadata (decoration time)

-component.py:329 — the @runnable decorator creates a RunnableDef and appends it to the class metadata.
+The @runnable decorator creates a RunnableDef and appends it to the class metadata.
 Nothing runs.
 No handler is registered yet.

 # component.py — what @runnable actually does: